Payhawk Corporate Visa card review

 The key features of the Payhawk cards are outlined below:

 - Multi-currency credit lines.
-You’ll be able to spend in both GBP and EUR with no fees.
+You’ll be able to spend in 7 currencies with no fees, including both GBP and EUR.
 All other currencies will incur a 1.99% exchange markup.

 - Built-in spend limits.
 Customise your employee spend with built-in limits, policies and rules and apply them to individual or team cards.